motif-software/website/blog/Minimal Detail Principle.md

   - concept
 ---

-*The minimal detail principle is an observation in the style of the [SOLID principles](https://en.wikipedia.org/wiki/SOLID) of software engineering, applied to an imagined world of [/blog/haste/](/blog/haste/).*
+*The minimal detail principle is an observation in the style of the [SOLID principles](https://en.wikipedia.org/wiki/SOLID) of software engineering, applied to an imagined world of [[High-Altitude Software and Test Engineering|high-altitude development]].*

 We are taught that a programmer's job is to precisely encode some desired logic and ensure that it exhibits exactly the right behaviour in a variety of edge cases.
 The devil is in the detail, and details as benign as a missing semicolon can make or break the entire system.